ma-px/Understanding-Object-Oriented-Programming/chapter-1.md

-# Objects: united data and operations
+# Objects: United Data and Operations

 Programmers use different methods to write software.
 These methods, known as programming paradigms, define various ways of thinking about problems and organizing solutions in code.